Jim Corbett National Park is situated in the Nainital district of Uttarakhand, which is a part of the Corbett Tiger Reserve.

 There are over 600 species of trees, shrubs, herbs, climbers, grasses, and ferns in the Jim Corbett National Park.

-Although the National Park has their distinct flora which comprises the freshwater flora and alpine flora.
-The river plants, on the other hand, have its own distinctive hierarchy.
+Although the National Park has its distinct flora which comprises the freshwater flora and alpine flora.
+The river plants, on the other hand, have their own distinctive hierarchy.